Undecidability and the developability of permutoids and rigid pseudogroups: Rigid developments and pseudogroups

 {\em Proof of Theorem \ref{t:ps}.} We follow the proof of Proposition \ref{prop}.
 Taking finite presentations in a class $\mathfrak P$ where there is a uniform solution to the word problem but no algorithm that can determine if the groups presented have finite quotients or not, we construct the permutoids $\pr$ as above, list the finitely many quotients of each $\pr$, then pass to the pseudogroups defined by these quotients, retaining only those pseudogroups that are rigid (an easy check).
 If there were an algorithm that could determine developability for rigid pseudogroups, then we would apply it to the members of the resulting list and thereby (in the light of Proposition \ref{p2}) determine which of the groups with presentations in $\mathfrak P$ have finite quotients.
 This would contradict our choice of $\mathfrak P$, and therefore no such algorithm exists.

-\begin{remark} The undecidability phenomena that we have articulated in the language of permutoids and pseudogroups can equally be expressed in the language of groupoids or inverse semigroups (cf.~\cite{lawson}).
-In the context of inverse semigroups, Steinberg \cite{stein} has proved a result similar to Theorem \ref{t:ps} (see also \cite{hall+}).
-Also, instead of considering finite sets, one could consider sets of partial automorphisms of simplicial complexes, for example. \end{remark}
+\begin{remark} The undecidability phenomena that we have articulated in the language of permutoids and pseudogroups can equally be expressed in the language of groupoids or inverse semigroups (cf.~\cite{Lawson}).
+In the context of inverse semigroups, Steinberg \cite{strongly0isundec} has proved a result similar to Theorem \ref{t:ps} {(see Theorem \ref{t:me}).
+See Theorem \ref{t:undec.strongF} for a reformulation of Theorem \ref{t:ps} in the language of inverse semigroups.
+(See also \cite{hall+}.)}~Also, instead of considering finite sets, one could consider sets of partial automorphisms of simplicial complexes, for example. \end{remark}